openalea-incubator/lgrass/README.md

 L-Grass simulates:
 * Above-ground 3D architecture and morphogenesis (leaf extension, growth and tillering) as a self-regulated system.
 See [Verdenal *et al.* (2008)](https://doi.org/10.1071/FP08050).
 * Morphogenesis of the root system in 3D.
 The model is inspired from ArchiSimple model and accounts for C partioning between shoot and roots.
 See [Migault thesis (2015)] (https://hal.inrae.fr/tel-02799991)
-* Floral transition of individual apex according to temperature and photoperiod, internode elongation and heading date.
-Ongoing thesis of S. Rouet (2017-2020).
+* Floral transition of individual apex and heading of the spike according to temperature, photoperiod and vegetative morphogenesis.
+See [Rouet *et al.* (2022)](https://doi.org/10.1093/insilicoplants/diac012).

 # Table of Contents
 - [Installation](#installation)